nray-scanner/website/content/usage/configuration-file/scannerconfig/zgrab2/_index.md

 Which ZGrab2 modules to enable.
 Currently, the following modules are supported:

 - SSH
-- HTTP (includes HTTPs and various TLS checks)
+- HTTP (includes HTTPS and various TLS checks)